From percolation transition to Anderson localization in one-dimensional speckle potentials: Statistics of transmission

 Turning back to the semi-classical regime, the shape of $P(T)$ strongly resembles the bimodal distribution characteristic of diffusive transport in multi-channel waveguides \cite{Beenakker1997}.
-It is important to stress, however, that the bimodality here a priori has a fundamentally different origin.
-In quasi-1D waveguides, diffusion indeed stems from the presence of many transverse channels $N$; the localization length $\chi\sim N\ell\gg \ell$ is much longer than the mean free path $\ell$, so a diffusive window appears for system sizes $\ell\ll L\ll \chi$.
-In contrast, the red-detuned speckle potential near the percolation threshold is strictly 1D ($N=1$), so diffusion cannot be attributed to a multi-channel effect.
-Instead, we again trace its origin to disorder correlations: for $\hbar_\text{eff}\ll1$ the scattering mean free path presumably becomes much smaller than $\chi$, such that the 1D system can support diffusive transport.
-Understanding how this bimodal distribution emerges from a semi-classical description is the objective of the next section.
+It is important to stress, however, that the bimodality here has a fundamentally different origin a priori.
+In quasi-1D waveguides, diffusion indeed stems from the presence of many transverse channels $N$; the localization length $\xi\sim N\ell\gg \ell$ is much longer than the mean free path $\ell$, so a diffusive window appears for system sizes $\ell\ll L\ll \xi$.
+In the present work, however, the random potential is strictly 1D ($N=1$) so diffusion cannot be attributed to a multi-channel effect.
+Understanding how this bimodal distribution emerges from a semi-classical description and what is the diffusive mechanism behind it is the objective of the next section.